Talented and Academically More Able Children at Guillemont and Challenge and Stretch for all Learners:

 ||Choir perform at the O2 Arena

-To download a copy of the school's Gifted and Talented Children Policy, click here.
+To download a copy of the school's Talented and Academically More Children Policy, click here